kennyjoseph/cse474/_assignments/03_annotation.md

 1. Your annotations, in the format described below.
 2. A PDF containing your responses to the questions below.
-3. A python *script* (not a notebook!) containing code to a) compute annotator agreement, and b) for 574, to compare classifiers trained on the different annotator responses.
+3. A python *script* (not a notebook!) containing code to compute annotator agreement

 # Assignment Details